serokell/blog-posts/Alex and Happy Part 2/article.md

 ### Terminals, non-terminals, and production rules

 A **terminal** is a lexical item of the language.
 In our case, they will be represented by tokens that were produced by Alex.
-They will represent the leaves of our tree.
+They will represent the leaves of the syntax tree.

 A **non-terminal** is a description of how the grammar can group symbols together.
 It's an arbitrary identifier that's replaced by other terminals and non-terminals (terminals and non-terminals together are called **symbols**) to produce derivations.
 A sequence that doesn't match any non-terminal is considered a syntax error.
 In the example below, `myNonTerminal` is non-terminal.
-They will represent the internal nodes of our tree.
+They will represent the internal nodes of the abstract syntax tree.

 A **production rule** is a rule describing how to "produce" a string that is syntactically valid according to the grammar.
 It joins terminals together to form a sentence.
 This is how it looks in Happy: